hemanthkumargr/docs/appendix/Runtime-Environment-Configuration.md

 This powerful configuration will allow you to share various attributes amongst environments and override them where necessary.

+> **Note - All of these properties files should appear in the `src/main/resources/runtime-environment/` directories for their respective project.
+The Broadleaf `RuntimeEnvironmentPropertiesConfigurer` (set up in the next sections) is configured by default to look for properties files in the `runtime-properties` folder on the classpath.**

 ## Basic Configuration

 Most users will simply need to add a reference to the `blConfiguration` bean in their `applicationContext.xml` file (and `applicationContext-admin.xml`), like this: